IBM/event-streams/_docs/08-troubleshooting/08-cloudctl-es-not-registered.md

 ---
-title: "'cloudctl es' command fails with 'not a registered command' error"
+title: "Command 'cloudctl es' fails with 'not a registered command' error"
 permalink: /troubleshooting/cloudctl-es-not-registered/
 excerpt: "Cloudctl es command extension not registered"
 last_modified_at: